movidius/ncsdk/docs/c_api/mvncGetResult.md

 .
 .

-// use a 16 bit unsigned type to represent half precision floats since C++ has no
+// Use a 16-bit unsigned type to represent half precision floats since C++ has no
-// built in support for 16 but floats. typedef unsigned short half;
+// built-in support for 16-bit floats.
+typedef unsigned short half;

 int main(int argc, char** argv)